yzygitzh/ReDroid/marshmallow_modifications/README.md

 **Note: Files in this folder should be used only if one wants to build and configure Android image from source.
 For common usage of ReDroid, please use the [prebuilt images][prebuilt-imgs] (for VirtualBox and Google Nexus 5).**

+## Prebuilt Image Usage

+There are two folders in the archive:

+1. `android-x86`: Import the `android-x96-anti-sandbox.ova` file in the folder to VirtualBox directly.

+2. `hammerhead`: These are the images built for Google Nexus 5.
+Use `adb reboot bootloader` and `fastboot flashall -w` to flash them into your Google Nexus 5.

+**Note that one can build & configure images for any other devices that supported by AOSP branch `android-6.0.1_r77`.**

 ## Description

 ### Patch files